 The computation resources are distributed in a unit called "point", determined as a function of available CPU utilization time and consumed disk resources.
-There were calls for six classes of research projects in SY 2015.
+There were calls for six classes of research projects in SY 2016.
 The number of projects and the total number of points that were applied for and approved in this school year are listed in Table 1.

-In addition, from SY 2010, ISSP Supercomputer is providing 20% of its computational resources for Computational Materials Science Initiative (CMSI), which aims at advancing parallel computations in condensed matter, molecular, and materials sciences on the 10-PFlops K Computer.
-The points for projects run by CMSI are distributed in accord with this policy.
-Computer time has also been alloted to Computational Materials Design (CMD) workshops run by CMSI, as well as for Science Camps held in ISSP for undergraduate students.
+In addition, from SY 2016, ISSP Supercomputer is providing 20% of its computational resources for Supercomputing Consortium for Computational Materials Science (SCCMS), which aims at advancing parallel computations in condensed matter, molecular, and materials sciences on the 10-PFlops K Computer and the exascale post-K project.
+Computer time has also been alloted to Computational Materials Design (CMD) workshops, as well as for Science Camps held in ISSP for undergraduate students.